 2012-Present – PhD candidate at the Media & Communications department, Goldsmiths College, University of London.

 Dissertation title: Don’t you want me?
 The power and politics of unwanted forms of information in media technologies.
 Supervisors: Professor Sean Cubitt and Prof. Marianne Franklin.
-My research examines how unwanted forms of information became categorized as such, who were involved in the process, and how it affect people’s on-line behavior and the territory they operate in.
+My research examines how unwanted forms of behaviours became categorized as such in media technologies, who were involved in the process, and how it affect people’s online behavior and the territory they operate in.

 2008-2012 – M.A in Culture Research, Tel Aviv University.